 - Salt - Enhances the flavor of your cookies without making them "salty".

-If you're struggling with the star cookie cutter, try making diamond shape cookies instead.
+Don't have cookie cutters? - If you're struggling with the star cookie cutter (or don't have one on hand), try making diamond shape cookies instead.
 Use any sharp knife to cut crisscross lines into your dough to make diamond shapes.
-Quicker and easier than traditional cookie cutters!
+It's quicker and easier than traditional cookie cutters!

-This dough can easily be mixed and re-rolled multiple times until you've used it all up.
-Since there is no flour in this recipe, you dough won't get tough (from overworking the gluten) the more you re-roll it.
+Re-roll your dough - This dough can easily be mixed and re-rolled multiple times until you've used it all up.
+Since there is no flour in this recipe, the dough won't get tough (from overworking the gluten) the more you re-roll it.

 Recommended